sanchitdilipjain/aws-image-builder-pipeline/docs/container-ami-builder.md

         <img src="images/container/image7.png" class="inline" width="700" height="250"/>

-     - Select image: You can select the base image from a list of Image Builder managed images or Amazon Machine images (AMIs) that your account has access to or import a virtual image.
+     - Select image: You can select the base image from a list of Image Builder managed images or Docker images that your account has access to.

         <img src="images/container/image8.png" class="inline" width="700" height="150"/>

-     - Choose the image to configure from a list of previously created pipeline images, images shared with you, or a quick start list to help you get started.
-You could also enter a custom AMI ID to define the base image.
-Under Image origin, select Quickstart (Amazon-managed).
+     - Image Builder supports Amazon Linux, Windows, Ubuntu, and CentOS.
+Under Image Operating System (OS), select Amazon Linux from the list.

         <img src="images/container/image9.png" class="inline" width="700" height="250"/>

-     - Under Image origin, select Amazon Linux from the list Amazon Linux, Windows, Ubuntu, CentOS, RHEL, and SLES.
+     - Choose the image to configure from a list of previously created pipeline images, images shared with you or a quick start list to help you get started.
+You could also enter a custom AMI ID to define the base image.
+Under Image origin, select Quick start (Amazon-managed).

         <img src="images/container/image12.png" class="inline" width="700" height="150"/>